wavemotion-dave/DS994a/README.md

 * Cart loads up to 512K Banked
 * 32K RAM Expansion
 * Save and Load State
+* High score saving for up to 10 scores per game
 * Mull mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
-* No cassette or Disk support yet... look for the Tunnels of Doom SSS hack on AtariAge that works without cassette.
+* Disk Support using the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
-* No Speech Synth yet
+* No Speech Synth yet (but games requiring the Speech Synth will run/play - just no voice)

 Copyright :
 -----------------------